Drain Cleaning Tips »

 Eliminating iron ochre bacteria clogs is usually a two-step process.

-- The first step is to flush out and thoroughly scrub away all of the thick iron ochre residue that's inside the drain pipe, foundation drain ("drain tile"), or fresh water supply line.
+- The first step is to scrub the pipe walls and flush away the thick iron ochre residue that's inside the drain line, foundation drain ("drain tile"), sump pump line or fresh water supply line.

-- A sewer jetter can help you scrub away sticky iron ochre from drain pipe walls and flush out the residue for more thorough cleaning.
+- A sewer jetter can help you scrub away sticky iron ochre and flush out the residue for more thorough cleaning of plastic and cast iron pipes from 1-1/2" to 4" ID.

 - A Needle Nose™ drain cleaner is a sewer jetter with a tougher, braided steel jacket and a special compact nozzle tip that allows it to pass through elbows and transitions in more sizes and types of drains.